AI Agent Building skill

 LLM-as-Judge

-EVAL_PROMPT = """Rate the following AI response on a scale of 1-5:
+EVAL_PROMPT = """Rate the AI response on a 1-5 scale for accuracy, completeness, and clarity.

 Question: {question}